 Click Hide password after you have saved the password or provided it to the sponsored person.
 Please communicate the password securely.

 Tip: Troubleshooting: A grayed-out Reset Password button indicates that you cannot reset the person's password (most likely because there is not enough identity information on record for the ITS Service Center to verify identity).
 Direct the person to the ITS Service Center to have his/her password reset.

 It is your responsibility to follow best practices for securely communicating passwords to sponsored individuals or requesters.
 You need to be sure that only the intended recipient has access to the password.
+If possible, help the person enroll in Duo.
 See Communicating Passwords Securely to Sponsored People for directions.